onyxwizard/coding-challenges/codin patterns/topics/Arrays/SlidingWindow/Strings/Dynamic/Medium/NumberOfSubStringContainAll3Char/1358 Number of Substrings Containing All Three Characters.md

     3 <= s.length <= 5 x 10^4
     s only consists of a, b or c characters.

+## 🔢 Simple Math Idea:

+Instead of checking every substring (there could be thousands!), we use this key observation:

+    Once a substring has all three letters ('a', 'b', 'c'), then adding more letters to the right will still keep all three.

+So, if a substring starting at position i first gets all three letters when it ends at position j, then:

+    s[left..right] ✅
+    s[left..right+1] ✅
+    s[left..right+2] ✅
+    ...
+    s[left..n-1] ✅

+That’s **`n - right`** valid substrings starting at left.

 ```java
 public class NumberOfSubstringsContainingAllThreeChars {